luchanos/FeverCodeChallengeLuchanos/README.md

 If event just changed in time (early or later) - it's not a problem for us.
 Our worker handle with it too by refreshing datetime ranges fields.

+# Migrations

+For running migrations use [alembic](https://alembic.sqlalchemy.org/en/latest/) and follow this steps:

+## For local dev

+- Be sure that you have virtual environment on your project and activate it by ```venv/bin/activate```
+- Install all requirements by ```pip install -r requirements.txt```
+- Init alembic migrations by ```alembic init migrations```
+- Go to created alembic.ini file and set sqlalchemy.url to desirable database url address.
+Set postgresql://postgres:postgres@localhost:5432/postgres if you want to use default settings for local deployment (BUT! previously then you need to run ```make local_up``` then previously).
+- Go to created migrations/env.py file and change target_metadata value to ```target_metadata = Base.metadata``` (don't forget import Base class previously from db.models then).
+- Run ```alembic revision --autogenerate -m "comment to your migration"``` - migration file(s) will be generated.
+- Run ```alembic upgrade heads``` - all generated migrations will be run to the database.
+- Check database structure and make sure that everything run successfully.
+- PROFIT!!!

+# Deployment

+## Local

+For local development please use [docker-compose-local.yaml](docker-compose-local.yaml) file.

+- Run ```make up``` and wait until all containers started.
+- Run ```alembic init migrations``` from container with app